gergoabraham/codejam/readme.md

 After the rounds, I usually try to improve myself by reading the analysises and solving the problems without time limit.
 I put these submissions into the `practice` folders, and indicate in the folder name, if it does *not* solve all the test sets.

+## Code quality disclaimer
+The code quality of the solutions is not the quality I'd commit into a pet or work project's repo.
+It's not very readable, and could bear some refactor.
+Or a lot.
+But here the readability and maintainability doesn't really matter, but being fast does.

+At least it is nicely tested I think. =)

 ## Environment
 Between rounds, I've created a skeleton for 3 different types of problems: problems with *one line input*, with *multiple line inputs*, and *interactive problems*.